priiyanshudev/priiyanshudev/README.md

 # priyanshu

-ece undergrad on ubuntu, into electronics, cybersecurity, and coding at the systems level. i like knowing how things actually work — hardware, protocols, exploits, all of it.
+ece undergrad on ubuntu, into fullstack dev, devops, and cloud infrastructure. i like knowing how systems actually work — from writing the api to shipping it and keeping it alive in prod.

 open to connecting with devs across the world.